gjuchault/webpack-vscode-saver/README.md

 ## Configuring webpack-vscode-server

-First, run the command `[webpack-dev-server] Create settings file for this workspace`
+First, run the command `Create webpack vscode saver settings file for this workspace`

 You will get a file with the following type definition: